andku23/andku23.github.io/projects/project-6.md

 <img class = "ui rounded fluid image" src = "../images/winds/3.jpg">

-I have a pretty basic idea of what I want this game to look like.
-Lately I've been trying to put my ideas down on paper where I can see them.
+I just want to put out there that I am by far not the best artist in the world.
+However, I need to put things down on paper so I can see what they look like in my head.
+With that said I have a pretty basic idea of what I want this game to look like.
+Nice mountains and scenery would be great.
+I just need to work on the next part.

 ## Compute Shaders